slezier/SimpleFunctionalTest/README.md

 	}

 ## step 2: add SimpleFunctionalTest
-In your pom file insert dependencies to SimpleFunctionalTest
+In your pom file: insert dependencies to SimpleFunctionalTest

 	<project>
 		...